cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 # [PY-07] Basic stats in Pandas

-## Importing data from CSV files
+## Import/export data using CSV files

 Data sets in tabular form can be imported as Pandas data frames from many file formats.
+In particular, **CSV files** are text files which store data using the comma as the column separator.
+The names of the columns typically come in the first row, and every other row corresponds to a data point.
+If Excel is installed in your computer, the files with the extension `.csv` are associated to Excel (with a specific Excel icon) and can be displayed in an Excel sheet by double clicking on the file icon.

+Depending on the configuration of your computer, it may be that a standard CSV file is not displayed in the right way.
+This happens because Excel does not recognize the comma (`,`) as the column separator, using instead the semicolon (`;`) (the comma is playing the role of decimal separator).
+This will not affect what you in Python, which follows the "English" style.

-In particular, data from a **CSV file** can be imported to a data frame with the Pandas function `read_csv`.
+Data from a CSV file can be imported to a Pandas data frame with the Pandas function `read_csv`.
 The (default) syntax is `dfname = pd.read_csv(fname)`.
-The data frame name is chosen by the user, and the file name has to contain the **path** of that file (either local or remote). `read_csv` works the same way for CSV files and for **zipped ZIP files**.
+The data frame name is chosen by the user.
+You have to complete the name of the file with the corresponding path, unless it is in the **working directory**.
+In Jupyter Qt Console, this is `/Users/username` in Mac computers and `C:/Users/username` in Windows computers.
+In a Jupyter notebook, the working directory is the folder where the notebook is.
+Take care of using the slash (`/`), not the backslash, (`\`) to separate the folders in the path.
+Files which are not in the working directory can be local or remote.
+For local files whose path would include the path of the working directory, the part of the path can be omitted. `read_csv` works the same way for CSV files and for **zipped ZIP files**.
+Some of these variations will appear in the examples of this course.

-Although defaults work in most cases satisfactorily, it is worth to comment a few things about some optional arguments of `read_csv`.
+Although defaults work in most cases satisfactorily, it is worth to comment a few things about some optional parameters of `read_csv`.
 The list is not complete, but enough to give you an idea of the extent to which you can customize this function.

 * `sep` specifies the column separator.
 The default is `sep=','`, but CSV files created with Excel may need `sep=';'`.